MasonDevereux/masondevereux.github.io/README.md

 ***

-I have been trained in many different artistic disciplines; In addition to the digital, traditional, and photographical training listed above, I've also taken classes to study the following: Animation, Figure Drawing, Environment and Prop design, Light and Color with a focus on gouche painting, Art History, Film and Animation History, Storytelling, and a class dedicated to explorating the 3d production pipeline with a focus on collaboration and communication using revision control to create projects large in scope as a team.
+I have been trained in many different artistic disciplines; In addition to the digital, traditional, and photographical training listed above, I've also taken classes to study the following: Animation, Figure Drawing, Environment and Prop design, Light and Color with a focus on gouache painting, Art History, Film and Animation History, Storytelling, and a class dedicated to explorating the 3d production pipeline with a focus on collaboration and communication using revision control to create projects large in scope as a team.

 ### Contact Information